Quantum State Tomography for Matrix Product Density Operators: Stable Embeddings of Matrix Product Operators

 Our study of stable embeddings of MPOs from population measurements concerns the quantity $\|\calA(\vrho)\|_2^2$.
 As described in Section~\ref{sec: RIP gaussian}, a favorable situation is when $\calA$ satisfies the restricted isometry property (RIP), where $\|\calA(\vrho)\|_2^2$ is guaranteed to be proportional to $\|\vrho\|_F^2$ for any MPO $\vrho$.
 In some cases, only a lower bound on this proportionality can be established.
 In particular, in Section~\ref{sec:rankOnePOVMpop}, we establish a guarantee of the form \e\|\calA(\vrho)\|_2^2 \geq C_{d,n,K} \|\vrho\|_F^2, \ee where $C_{d,n,K}$ is a positive constant depending on $d,n,K$, and the guarantee holds uniformly for all MPOs up to some maximum rank.
 When this holds, then for any two MPOs $\vrho_1$ and $\vrho_2$, noting that $\vrho_1 - \vrho_2$ is also an MPO according to \eqref{eq:sum of MPOs}, we have

 which ensures distinct measurements (i.e., $\calA(\vrho_1)\neq \calA(\vrho_2)$) as long as $\vrho_1 \neq \vrho_2$.

 In compressive sensing of sparse signals and low-rank matrices~\cite{donoho2006compressed,candes2006robust, candes2008introduction,recht2010guaranteed,eftekhari2015new}, uniform stable embeddings of all possible signals of interest can often be achieved by choosing the measurement operators randomly from a certain distribution.
 Thus, random matrices and projections have played a central role in the analysis of the associated inverse problems~\cite{tropp2015convex}.
 In this section, we will study the embeddings of MPOs from linear measurements where the measurement matrices $\{\mA_k\}$ are generated from certain random distributions.
 Specifically, we will first study perhaps the most generic random distribution where all the elements of $\mA_k$ are independently generated from a Gaussian distribution.
-We will then study rank-one random POVM measurements of the form $\mA_k = \va_k\va_k^H$ with each $\va_k$ randomly generated from a multivariate normal distribution.
-Finally, we will study the physically realizable (though inefficient) measurements acquired using multiple Haar random rank-one POVMs.
+We will then study rank-one random POVM measurements of the form $\mA_k = \va_k\va_k^\dagger$ with each $\va_k$ randomly generated from a multivariate complex normal distribution.
+Finally, we will study the physically realizable (though inefficient) measurements consisting multiple Haar random projective measurements.

-\paragraph{Normalized set of MPOs} Since $\calA(\cdot)$ is a linear map, without loss of generality, we will focus on MPOs $\vrho \in\setX_{\ol r}$ with unit Frobenius norm.
+\paragraph*{Normalized set of MPOs} Since $\calA(\cdot)$ is a linear map, without loss of generality, we will focus on MPOs $\vrho \in\setX_{\ol r}$ with unit Frobenius norm.
 By the left-canonical form in \eqref{eq:left-canonical}, we have